The Secret To Starting Your Coffee Shop Business…

 You have big dreams.

-However, your budget may delaying your goals to start.
-This is where I believe it’s time to switch tactics to realize your dream.
+However, your actual budget may delaying your goals to start your coffee shop.
+This is where I believe it's time to switch tactics to realize your dream.
 When you switch strategies, I believe that you can and will reach your ultimate goal.

 If you already know your ultimate goal.
 You're in good shape.
 Most people aren't sure what they want.
 Financial barriers can also muddy the waters.
 I believe that sometimes the best way to move forward towards realizing your goals is my taking small and deliberate steps in that direction.
 It sounds simple, right?

-When it comes to opening your dream coffee shop, start small.
+When it comes to opening your dream coffee shop, dream big, but start small.

 Many successful and larger coffee shops actually started off small, very small.
 This would include starting off as a coffee drive-thru stand, a coffee cart, a coffee kiosk, or coffee cart.